aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Wed Apr 29 07:13:48 2026
+Last update: Thu Apr 30 07:22:25 2026

 ### Let's play! 🎮